Recipe · Debugging

 • risks: "this layout reads from manager_district; RLS-sensitive."

-• recommendedHarnessPattern: "read primary → call file_findings on layout.tsx → check freshness."
+• recommendedHarnessPattern: "read primary → call file_preflight on layout.tsx → check freshness."

 The activeFindings line is gold — someone already looked at this file and noted a likely client/server mismatch culprit.
 Skip ahead to verifying it instead of re-deriving from scratch.

 The Reef finding might be from three weeks ago and already fixed.
-Check:
+Ask for the file's pre-edit packet:

 {